 Even the government-appointed High-Level Advisory Group (HLAG) on growing India’s trade had recommended in its report that there were strong advantages of India joining the RCEP.
 The report was submitted barely 10 days ago.
-At a function where the HLAG report was released, Commerce Minister Piyush Goyal said the document was like the Geeta or the Bible or the Quran.
+At a function where the HLAG report was released, Commerce Minister Piyush Goyal said the document was like the Quran.
 So, what changed so fundamentally in a few days that India changed its stance on the RCEP so completely?

 That it was a surprise last-minute decision was obvious from the fact that Mr Modi had attended the Summit.
 Rarely do heads of government attend a Summit and pull out of a deal at the eleventh hour.
 Comparisons will be made between what Mr Modi did on Monday and how the US President Donald Trump withdrew from the 12-nation Trans-Pacific Partnership agreement in January 2017.
 But there are key differences between the two withdrawals.
 Mr Trump had pulled out of an agreement his predecessor had signed in 2016.
 Mr Modi was taking forward a deal that his predecessor government had initiated and had come close to signing it before announcing a withdrawal.